ghsable/aimay/README.md

 **OR CODE**

 ## Usage
-* This Bot only supports Japanese
+* This Bot only supports Japanese.

 Example: